Change Freedesktop file icon

 Find and choose your XDG path

-Run this to find configured Freedesktop paths,
+Find configured Freedesktop paths,

 You will see several paths.
-I recommend you configure at a /usr relative path—see the notes below.
+I recommend you configure at a ‘/usr/…’ relative path—see the notes below.

 If you want to recognise a custom kind of file which this icon will identify